engineersCode/facultydev1/participants.md

 Follow him on Twitter: [@richardhwest](https://twitter.com/richardhwest)

-### Patrick White

-Patrick is a Lab Director in the Computer Systems Research Lab at Thomas Jefferson High School for Science and Technology in Alexandria, VA.
-He mentors student senior research projects, teaches Artificial Intelligence and is designing a new Machine Learning course for next year.
-He is deploying Jupyter schoolwide for use in computer science classes and is very interested in helping class instructors bring meaningful technology to their classrooms.
-He received his PhD in Theoretical Computer Science from Cornell University and has been at TJHHST for five years.

 ### Drew Youngren

 [Drew](https://drew.youngren.nyc) is lecturer of applied mathematics at Columbia University, and he is interested in the role of computation in the learning of mathematics.